Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Examples

-Figure~\ref{fig:cyclic}(c) shows the Wasserstein speed $\dot{W}$ \eqref{eq:wdef1} as a function of the driving strength, evaluated at the initial time.
-The Wasserstein speed increases with driving strength, showing that the system's state evolves faster when it undergoes a directed force around the cycle, compared to when it undergoes an undriven symmetric diffusion.
+\newstuff{Figure~\ref{fig:cyclicB} illustrates our thermodynamic speed limit (TSL).
+Figure~\ref{fig:cyclicB}(a) shows the Wasserstein speed $\dot{W}$~\eqref{eq:wassdef} as a function of the driving strength, evaluated at the initial state $\ppp(0)$ and the time-evolved state $\ppp(t)$ at $t=10$ and $t=30$.
+At all times, the Wasserstein speed increases with driving strength.
+Thus, the state evolves faster when it undergoes a directed force around the cycle, compared to when it undergoes an undriven symmetric diffusion. }

-Figure~\ref{fig:cyclic}(d) shows the values of EPR, our excess EPR, and HS excess EPR for different values of the driving.
-The EPR and our excess EPR increase with stronger driving.
+\newstuff{Figure~\ref{fig:cyclicB}(b) illustrates our short-time Wasserstein TSL on the initial state $\ppp(0)$.
+This shows the EPR, our excess EPR, the HS excess EPR, and the TSL lower bound $\eprTSL=2\dot{W}\atanh({\dot{W}}/{\Act})$~\eqref{eq:tslW0} as a function of the driving strength $\driving$.
+The EPR, our excess EPR, and the Wasserstein TSL increase with stronger driving.
 However, the HS excess EPR remains constant, being insensitive to the driving strength.
-We also plot the short-time Wasserstein TSL~\eqref{eq:tslW} for excess EPR.
-The TSL provides a lower-bound on our excess EPR, but no such bound holds for HS excess EPR.
+We verify the inequality $\eprEX\ge\eprEXhs$ from Eq.~\eqref{eq:hscomparison}.
+We also verify that the Wasserstein TSL holds for our excess EPR, but not the HS excess EPR.
+Figure~\ref{fig:cyclicB}(c) shows that same quantities, but now evaluated on the time-evolved state $\ppp(t)$ at $t=10$.
+Observe that by time $t=10$, HS excess EPR has almost entirely vanished.
+Our excess EPR and TSL bound also decrease over time, but not as quickly.
+The short-time Wasserstein TSL is nearly tight at $t=10$ across a range of driving strengths.

-To summarize, Figure~\ref{fig:cyclic}(b)-(d) show that our generalized free energy and excess EPR are sensitive to the direction and speed of evolution of the system's state.
-This is not the case for the steady-state potential and HS excess EPR in this system, which are not sensitive to the strength of driving or speed of evolution.
+To summarize, Figure~\ref{fig:cyclicA}(b) and Figure~\ref{fig:cyclicB}(b) show that our generalized potential and excess EPR are sensitive to the direction and speed of evolution of the system's state.
+On the other hand, in this system, the steady-state potential and HS excess EPR are not sensitive to the strength of driving or speed of evolution.

-In Figure~\ref{fig:cyclic}(e)-(f), we show the time-integrated EP and excess EP for the time-extended processes shown in Figure~\ref{fig:cyclic}(a)-(b).
-Specifically, we plot $\ep(\tau)=\int_{0}^{\tau}\epr(t)\,dt$ as a function of the time interval $\tau$, and similarly for $\epEX(\tau)$ and $\epEXHS(\tau)$.
-We also plot our finite-time Wasserstein TSL~\eqref{eq:df2-1} and the information-theoretic bound~\eqref{eq:info-relax-bound}.
-For the passive system, Figure~\ref{fig:cyclic}(e), $\ep(\tau)=\epEX(\tau)=\epEXHS(\tau)$ and the Wasserstein and information-theoretic bounds are always obeyed.
-Figure~\ref{fig:cyclic}(f) shows the active system with $\driving=1$, where we verify that $\ep(\tau)\ge\epEX(\tau)\ge\epEXHS(\tau)$.
-We also see that the Wasserstein and information-bound bounds are violated by the HS excess EPR.
-Note that $D[\pp(0)\Vert\pp(\tau)]$ tends to be larger in the active system, showing that stronger driving leads to faster dynamics under that information-theoretic measure of speed.